Nutty for Nature: Pond Scum

 Hope to see you and your young storytellers this summer!

-A little known fact, with working with some wonderful teachers, Ahimsa Media has a boutique set teaching division, Ahimsa Kids, geared to providing engaging and inspired teachers to teach child actors on-set in BC.
-Well, Ahimsa Kids had some very exciting news yesterday, they got their first ever California Certified Studio Teacher for teaching the young actors from LA!!!!
+A little known fact about our company is that Ahimsa Media has a boutique set teaching division, Ahimsa Kids, geared to providing engaging and inspired teachers to teach child actors on set in BC.
+Well, Ahimsa Kids had some very exciting news yesterday, they got their first ever California Studio Teacher for teaching the young actors from LA who come to BC to work on film or TV productions!!!!